Abhay-Joshi-Git/cesium-countries-analysis/README.md

-# react-basic-starter-kit
+# countries data analysis with Cesiumjs
-basic repository to start simple react project - for learning and experiments
+This is an example of using Cesiumjs for showing countries related data and analysis

 To start, do following -

 ```